jaywcjlove/github-action-package/README.md

 - `path` The path of the `package.json` file.
 Default: `package.json`
 - `data` json data for changing `package.json`.
 Default: `{}`
+- `rename` Used to change "name" data in "package.json".

 ### Output Parameters